-In addition to the Gigabit Ethernet ports, an IPMI Dedicated LAN is also located above the Backplane USB ports 0/1 on the motherboard.
-The amber LED on the right indicates activity, while the green LED on the left indicates the speed of the connection.
+In addition to LAN ports 1-4, an IPMI Dedicated LAN is also located on the I/O Backplane of the motherboard.
+The amber LED on the right indicates connection and activity, while the green LED on the left indicates the speed of the connection.
 See the tables at right for more information.